 Treat each lead as an individual

-Every lead will have different requirements, a different history, a different amount to spend.
-In short, every lead is an individual, and you will build a better relationship with each lead if you treat them as an individual.
+Every lead will have different requirements, a different history, and a different budget.
+You can build a better relationship with each of them only when you treat them as an individual.

 Keep every detail intact

-If your lead has to keep giving you the same information, they will soon get frustrated.
-Similarly, if you put together a deal for them that ignores what they’ve repeatedly asked for, you aren’t going to be able to close.
+If your lead has to keep giving you the same information, again and again, they will soon get frustrated.
+Similarly, if you put forward a proposal that ignores what they asked for, you won’t be able to close the deal.

-Keep notes on these patterns, and refer to them often.
-Being able to spot a lead that can be closed quickly will help with the overall cash flow of the business and allow you to work more efficiently.
-Of course, don’t ignore the harder-to-convert leads, but be aware that converting the easier leads will give you more time to work on the harder deals.
+Being able to spot such leads will help you with the overall cash flow of the business.
+I am not saying that you should ignore other leads.
+But be aware that prioritizing sales-ready leads will give you more time to work on the hard deals.

 Set up systems to save time

-Using a digital system (online services, CRM, etc) to help manage your pipeline will save a lot of time in the long run.
-You won’t have to sift through pieces of paper to find what you need, nor will you have to resort to paper and a calculator to work out ROI or any other metric you need to track.
+Using a digital system (online services, CRM, etc.) to manage your pipeline will save a lot of time in the long run.
+You will not have to sift through pieces of paper to find what you need.
+Nor will you have to resort to a calculator to find out ROI or any other metric you wish to track.

-You can also receive timely reminders on what the next thing is that you need to do – being able to get it all out of your head and into an effective system means that you’ll have the ability to focus on the task at hand.
+You can also receive timely reminders on what the next thing is that you need to do.
+This way, you can focus more on the task at hand.

 Analyze and Improve